Explore this course:

 Throughout your study here, you’ll be involved with the Chemical Engineering at the Life Science Interface (ChELSI) Institute and the Advanced Biomanufacturing Centre.
 These are centres with excellent capabilities, staffed by experts in bio-systems engineering and bioprocessing.
 You’ll have access to the best minds with the best facilities in the UK.

-Accredited by the Institution of Chemical Engineers
+We are accredited by the Institution of Chemical Engineers on behalf of the Engineering Council.

 - Biopharmaceutical Engineering